Demographics of Albania: Health

+Life expectancy at birth in Albania was 80.6 years in 2024, outperforming a number of European Union countries, such as Estonia, Poland and the Czech Republic.
+Tirana, Albania's capital and most populous city, had a life expectancy at birth of 82.8 years in 2022, remarkably high for the region, outperforming significantly wealthier capital cities in Western Europe, such as Vienna and Berlin.

 Albania has a universal health care system.
 In 2000, Albania had the world's 55th best healthcare performance.

 According to the World Health Organization (WHO), Albania ranks around the 40th in the world in terms of life expectancy.
 Compared to other Western countries, Albania has a low rate of obesity.